 What it goes well with: Dark blues, Charcoal, Dark Greens, and even Black (think black & tan)

-Everybody and their mother seems to be making a camel topcoat this year.
-And for good reason.
-They look awesome.
 In a sea of black, navy, and charcoal, camel stands out.
-Unlike those other colors, even cheap camel topcoats can look super luxurious.
+When it comes to topcoats, even cheap camel topcoats can look super luxurious.
 But don’t limit your use of camel to outerwear.
 Other torso options include sportcoats and sweaters.
 For your bottom half?
 If you can find a pair of rich looking, moleskin trousers or cords in camel, then go for it.
+And camel, as a shade, doesn’t have to be super pale.
+It can be a bit deeper, darker, and richer.

 Light or Medium Grey

-- Suitsupply Light Grey Havana Fit Herringbone – $499 (similar shown above)
+- Suitsupply Light Grey Havana Fit Flannel Suit Separates – $598

 What it goes well with: Dark blues, Charcoal, Burgundy, Brown, Black, Greens… just about everything